BoomboxRapsody/NekoPlayer/README.md

 |--------------------------------------------------------------------------------------|

 The YouTube API Daily Quota fills up very fast (Google has a hard limit of 10,000 units).
 Please do not ask about this.
+The Google OAuth Unverified apps quota fills up very fast (Google has a hard limit of 100 new users).
+Please do not ask about this.

 ## Developing NekoPlayer